From BR Bullpen

 Biographical Information

 Tim McCarver had a 21-year career as a catcher in the major leagues, finishing second in the MVP voting in 1967.
 He is one of the few players to play in the major leagues in four different decades.
 After his playing days he became a long-time broadcaster.
-He has been an analyst for 16 World Series, a record for American television.
+He was an analyst for 18 World Series, a record for American television.

 Tim played in the minors from ages 17 to 20 but was also up in the majors part of each season at ages 17, 18 and 19 (he was not up in 1962 at age 20).
 He became the regular catcher for the St. Louis Cardinals in 1963 at age 21, replacing Gene Oliver, who had been the regular in 1962.
 Tim was half the age of 42-year-old teammate Stan Musial.